 Alkalosis refers to physiologic processes that cause alkali accumulation or acid loss.

 Actual changes in pH depend on the degree of physiologic compensation and whether multiple processes are present.

-Whenever an acid-base disorder is present, compensatory mechanisms begin to correct the pH (see Primary Changes and Compensations in Simple Acid-Base Disorders).
+Compensatory mechanisms begin to correct the pH (see table ) whenever an acid-base disorder is present.
 Compensation cannot return pH completely to normal and never overshoots.